YahnisElsts/wp-update-server/README.md

 See the [theme update checker docs](http://w-shadow.com/blog/2011/06/02/automatic-updates-for-commercial-themes/) for more information.

 **Update:** The [plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker) library now also supports theme updates.
-The old theme update checker is no longer maintained.
+The old theme update checker is no longer actively maintained.

 ## Advanced Topics